 And here are the reasons you might want to avoid it:

-The number of templates available is pretty limited — at time of writing, there are only 42 (Mailchimp by contrast offers 100; Getresponse 500 and Aweber 700).
-That said, the templates that are on offer are very nice.
+The number of templates available is a bit limited — at time of writing, there are only around 50 (Mailchimp by contrast offers around 100; Getresponse 500 and Aweber 700).
+That said, the templates that are on offer are very contemporary in design, and easy on the eye.

 So, should you use Squarespace Email Campaigns?